Zeninari/Simple-TCU-Presence-Maker/README.md

 5. **Misreads & Safety:**
    - Some unusual OCR outputs might still appear temporarily, but the bot is designed to minimize false updates.
-   - If you notice persistent misreads, you can **redefine the OCR region** using F10.
+   - If you notice its not reading/updating or is having persistent misreads, you can **redefine the OCR region** using F10.

 ---